krislette/navijeff/README.md

 We would like to thank the following contributors for their support and contributions to this project:

-- [Acelle](https://github.com/krislette) for creating the routing paths, json data, map page backend, drawing markers, fetching the API key, and finishing touches.
+- [Acelle](https://github.com/krislette) for creating the routing paths using Directions API, JSON data, map page backend, drawing markers, fetching the API key, and finishing touches.

 - [David](https://github.com/perse-v) for creating the algorithm, javascript-java interaction, drawing markers and paths, fixing program logic, and finalizing the map.